How to Enable or Disable Firewall on Ubuntu

 • View logs and reports.

-This graphical interface makes firewall management more accessible and less daunting for users who are not comfortable with command-line operations.
+This graphical interface makes firewall management more accessible and less daunting for users uncomfortable with command-line operations.

 Conclusion

-Throughout this guide, we’ve navigated the essentials of managing your firewall on Ubuntu, such as how to enable or disable UFW, covering versions 24.04, 22.04, and 20.04.
+Throughout this guide, we’ve navigated the essentials of managing your Ubuntu firewall, such as enabling or disabling UFW.
 Whether you’re comfortable with command-line magic or prefer the graphical simplicity of GUFW, you now have the tools to keep your system secure.
-Remember, regularly checking and updating your firewall settings is key to maintaining robust security.
+Regularly checking and updating your firewall settings is key to maintaining robust security.

 Leave a Comment